smjonas/snippet-converter.nvim/README.md

 <sup>✓: All snippets can be converted - no exceptions.</sup>\
 <sup>(✓)<sup>1</sup>: Except snippets with python / vimscript / shell code.</sup>

+Is there any other snippet engine or custom format that you think should be supported?
+Let me know by creating an issue!

 ## Getting started